-The daughter of an accomplished oil painter from the south and born into a long line of creative southern women, MEGAN MILLER was accepted into Cincinnati’s School for the Creative and Performing Arts at age of 9, later majoring in acting and voice, and minoring in ballet, modern jazz, and art concepts.
-She has been in countless musical theater, dance, and TV performances, as well modeled for print.
-As a tactile artist her work has been shown all over the southeastern U.S. As a designer she uses mixed media art and photography to create sets for small stage performances, while focusing on the big picture.
+The daughter of an accomplished oil painter from the south and born into a long line of creative southern women, MEGAN MILLER (art director) was accepted into Cincinnati’s School for the Creative and Performing Arts at age of 9.
+As a tactile artist her work has been shown all over the southeastern U.S. As an art director and designer she uses mixed media art and photography to create sets for small stage performances, while focusing on the big picture.
 She’s known for taking what may just be a good idea and turning it into a living breathing reality from concept to finish.
-Megan feeds off the collaborative, creative process and lives for that euphoria when you realize you’ve created something that makes people feel real emotion.
-That’s art.

-DERRICK DYMALSKI has performed at Carnegie Hall, played with jazz greats such as David Sandborn, Randy Brecker, Jon Faddis, Lew Tabackin, Toshiko Akiyoshi, and Gordon Goodwin, and toured multiple times internationally.
+DERRICK DYMALSKI (composer/pit orchestra) has performed at Carnegie Hall, played with jazz greats such as David Sandborn, Randy Brecker, Jon Faddis, Lew Tabackin, Toshiko Akiyoshi, and Gordon Goodwin, and toured multiple times internationally.
 He's also received accolades in the form of several Downbeat awards from acclaimed Downbeat magazine.
-A graduate of the prestigious Frost School of Music at the University of Miami in Florida, Derrick's passion for music shines through in his high-spirited show “I Can’t Believe My Eyes.”
-He plays the saxophone, clarinet, flute, piano, electric bass, sings, and writes original compositions and theatrical scores.
-And if all that is not enough, he tours frequently nationally and internationally with his band, World Peace Ensemble.
+A graduate of the prestigious Frost School of Music at the University of Miami in Florida, Derrick tours frequently nationally and internationally with his band, World Peace Ensemble.